hrishikesh26/Tasty-Bytes-Snowflake-Data-Analysis-with-SQL/README.md

 This project demonstrates how data engineering isn’t just about pipelines—it’s about delivering insight.
 With Snowflake's ecosystem and a business-first mindset, external data like weather can become a competitive edge.

 > "Bad weather doesn't have to mean bad business—if you're prepared."

+bullet point- Engineered a Snowflake-based data pipeline to analyze zero-sales anomalies in Hamburg by integrating ~1M rows of POS data with external weather datasets, identifying high wind speeds as the root cause via SQL-driven transformations, UDFs, and a Streamlit dashboard.